-Liquidity risk is the risk of loss for the Company's business, or of adverse changes in its financial situation, resulting from its inability to generate sufficient cash resources to meet financial obligations (for example claims, creditors and other corporate costs as they fall due).
+Liquidity risk is the risk that the Company and its businesses are unable to meet their financial obligations (e.g. claims, creditors and collateral calls) as they fall due because they do not have or are unable to generate sufficient liquid assets.
 In particular, where a customer has a contractual right to make additional drawdowns the Company must ensure that it has the necessary liquidity to make these payments without undue delay.
 This risk is managed through cash flow forecasting and management of bank balances.